39th Annual IDA Documentary Awards Call for Entries

 How Member voting works: IDA Members agree to our voting terms, then receive online access to a secure judging portal with screeners for Best Feature and Best Short nominees.
 They are then invited to choose their top three films in each category.
 A first-choice vote allots 1 point to the film selected, the second choice gets 1/2 point and the third choice gets 1/3 point.
 The feature and short receiving the highest number of points wins the award.

 Entry in this competition grants IDA, its sponsors, and media partners the right to use clips, photographs, and biographical data from submitted and nominated films for publicity and promotional purposes on all existing and future media platforms throughout the universe, including but not limited to websites, online, streaming, for broadcast, cable and satellite, in perpetuity.

-9. Acceptance of Rules
+- 9. Acceptance of Rules

 Your digital entry form constitutes full acceptance of the IDA Documentary Awards rules and regulations detailed here.
-The person listed as submitter in the submission form warrants that they are the owners of, or are authorized representatives of the owners of, the submitted production, including the copyright therein, that they have the right to grant IDA the use of the submitted production in each and all of the rights herein granted; that they have or will obtain all required authorizations, consents and releases from others, including but not limited to those who appear recognizable in the submitted production or who rendered services in connection therewith; and that IDA’s use of the submitted production as provided herein will not violate the rights of another person.
+The person listed as the submitter in the submission form warrants that they are the owners of, or are authorized representatives of the owners of, the submitted production, including the copyright therein, that they have the right to grant IDA the use of the submitted production in each and all of the rights herein granted; that they have or will obtain all required authorizations, consents and releases from others, including but not limited to those who appear recognizable in the submitted production or who rendered services in connection therewith; and that IDA’s use of the submitted production as provided herein will not violate the rights of another person.
 IDA reserves the right to resolve all questions not specifically addressed here.
 Any disputes that may arise concerning the IDA Documentary Awards shall be determined according to the laws of the State of California.
 Failure to comply with these rules will render the entry ineligible.
 Entry fees will not be refunded.